ruiyunkoh/project1/README.md

 ## 3.2 Features
 <li> The main feature of the web application is the map page, whereby users are able to choose specific icons from the map corresponding to the type of activities they wish to engage with their map.
 Upon clicking on the icon, it would trigger a map zoom, and a pop-up will appear showing the place name and address.
-<li> Although not yet implemented, a feature that is in consideration, and a plus to have that would work well with the map, is if users are able to check off places they have already visited with their pets.
+<li> Although not yet implemented, a feature that is in consideration that would work well with the map, is a function where users are able to check off places they have already visited with their pets.

 # 4. Implementation